 PLANT USES: As a wind break, shelter for wildlife, accent tree or used to shelter a home or building from winds.
-Good to stop wind and soil erosion as well.
+Good to stop wind and soil erosion as well. pH REQUIREMENTS: 4.5 - 7.0.

 SOIL TYPE: Any type soil may be used but they do best in loamy soils.